Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 ---
-title: "Running Distributed Computing On Surplus (Stranded) Renewable Energy: Lessons from Bitcoin"
+title: "Distributed Computing And Renewable Energy: Lessons from Bitcoin"
 datePublished: Fri Mar 24 2023 12:07:37 GMT+0000 (Coordinated Universal Time)
 cuid: clfmhzqop000509ld3a5p7yuc
-slug: running-distributed-computing-on-surplus-stranded-renewable-energy-lessons-from-bitcoin
+slug: distributed-computing-and-renewable-energy-lessons-from-bitcoin
 tags: blockchain, bitcoin, sustainability, green-software, green-computing

 ---

 ![How to dream in Russian - Red Kalinka](https://tse4.mm.bing.net/th?id=OIP.4GPKHzatqK4mF8QPrUdvYAHaFN&pid=Api#centerw150 align="center")

+##  Electricity grid instability: the blindspot in carbon-aware computing
 There is a lot of ongoing work in exploring ways to tie computing jobs to the times and places in the world where the electricity supply runs mostly on renewable energy.
 This is known as [carbon-aware](https://hackernoon.com/our-code-is-harming-the-planet-we-need-carbon-aware-design-patterns) or carbon-responsive computing.
 But they tend to be extremely niche and small-scale with some notable exceptions I hope to cover in a later article.

 There is however a caveat, which is seldom accounted for in the literature and messaging around carbon aware computing: powering your computing on renewable energy is not necessarily enough to reduce its CO2 emissions.